rosflight/rosflight_firmware/docs/user-guide/parameter_config.md

 # Description of all Parameters

-This is a list of all parameters on ROSflight, their default values as well as a minimum and maximum recommended setting.
+This is a list of all parameters on ROSflight, their types, default values, and minimum and maximum recommended setting.

 | Parameter | Description | Type | Default Value | Min | Max |